BrenoFariasdaSilva/ShellScripts/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE), which means you are free to use, modify, and distribute the code.
+This project is licensed under the [Creative Commons Zero v1.0 Universal](LICENSE), which means you are free to use, modify, and distribute the code.
 See the [LICENSE](LICENSE) file for more details.